retis-org/retis/docs/collectors/skb.md

 ## Arguments

 The `skb` collector has a single specific argument, `--skb-sections`.
-This is used to choose which parts of the `skb` metadata and/or data to retrieve and export in the events.
-The raw start of the packet (headers), ARP, IPv4/6, TCP, UDP and ICMPv4/v6 information are always included.
+This is used to choose which parts of the `skb` metadata to retrieve and export in the events.
+The raw start of the packet (headers) is always included.
 See the `retis collect --help` for a detailed description.

 When collecting event for later `pcap-ng` file generation (see `retis pcap --help`), it's best to collect the `dev` and `ns` sections too.